 that at this stage further investigation into the amount and location of new

 zoned land is not required, other than for Leeston industrial areas.
 Although

 Council is not progressing with new land rezonings for the remainder of the

 Ellesmere and Malvern Wards, landowners within these areas have the opportunity

 to request a rezoning either by a private plan change now or via a submission

 on the notified Proposed District Plan in 2020.

 How can I have a say?

-What happens after the initial public consultation closes?
+What happened after the initial public consultation in late 2018?

-Feedback from this consultation will help inform all the proposed rules which will be included in the Proposed District Plan.
-It’s expected that the Proposed District Plan will be notified in early 2020 for formal public consultation and be fully in place, subject to any Environment Court appeals, in March 2022.
+Feedback from the initial consultation has helped inform the proposed rules which will be included in the Proposed District Plan.
+It’s expected that the Proposed District Plan will be notified by mid-2020 for formal public consultation and be fully in place, subject to any Environment Court appeals, by mid-2022.
 See our District Plan Review roadmap.